 You can treat this wish list as your vision for the PR efforts you want to undertake.

-The thought of appearing in huge publications can be very enticing but it should not be a good enough reason to forget about niche blogs.
+The thought of appearing in huge publications can be very enticing but it’s not a good enough reason to forget about niche blogs.
 Niche blogs can sometimes convert faster than large media publications.
 This is because niche blogs have already built their readership around your market and have therefore gained a targeted following.

 List about 30 media companies and niche blogs that you would like to appear in.
 This is the first step towards understanding what it will take to get onto those platforms.